/

 BNPL may drive order values and conversions.
 However, the complex dispute environments mean that dealing with chargebacks can be even messier.

 Traditional card disputes are predominantly bilateral: You vs. the issuer.
 BNPL chargebacks are a multilateral process involving the consumer, the BNPL provider, and the card network.
-Liability shifts are unclear, procedures are often inconsistent, and regulatory protections are not applicable.
+Liability shifts are unclear, procedures are often inconsistent, and while provider frameworks are evolving, regulatory protections remain fragmented and uneven across markets.

 The result?
 Merchants absorb the cost of confusion.